Film Spoilers and

-The film's main plot was revenge of an assassinatrix (or hit-woman) named the "Bride" (Uma Thurman) (aka Black Mamba), widowed (and left childless) after her presumed 'death' on her El Paso, Texas "dress rehearsal" wedding day after an attack on the chapel by four members of the DiVAS (the Deadly Viper Assassination Squad - an elite group that she belonged to, led by her unseen boss Bill (David Carradine)).
+The film's main plot was revenge of an assassinatrix (or hit-woman) named the "Bride" (Uma Thurman) (aka Black Mamba), after her presumed 'death' on her El Paso, Texas "dress rehearsal" wedding day.
+She had been attacked in the chapel by four members of the DiVAS (the Deadly Viper Assassination Squad) - an elite group that she used to belong to, led by her unseen boss Bill (David Carradine).

 Beatrix ultimately sought revenge against the estranged Bill, claiming that she had "unfinished business with him."
 To kill him, she used "the five point palm-exploding heart technique" taught to her by martial arts master Pai Mei (Gordon Liu), and he died after taking five steps on his back lawn.